fwolling/fwolling/README.md

 ### Welcome!

-I am researcher and PhD candidate of the Ubiquitous Computing lab at the University of Siegen in Germany.
+I am research assistant at the research unit for Artifact-based Computing and User Research at TU Wien in Vienna, Austria.

 #### Research Interests
 - ubiquitous computing